Resources

 Mindbody Mastery Podcast.
 A calming host discusses many relatable mindbody topics.
 My personal favourite.

 Like Mind, Like Body.
-Features a range of interviews, including about medically unexplainable phenomena beyond chronic pain.
+Features various interviews, including about medically unexplainable phenomena beyond chronic pain.

 Tell Me About Your Pain.
 Alan Gordon’s podcast.
-Also wrote a book called The Way Out.
+Also wrote a book The Way Out.

 YouTube Channels